bahelms/super_perfundo/posts/drafts/ergodox-and-dvorak.md

 You can also give layers their own backlight color or change it for individual keys.
 Options exist to have a single key perform a combination of keypresses or do one thing with a single press and another when held down.
 I'm only using two layers currently, one for main and the other to hold all the common symbols used for coding.
-I can switch between letters and symbols without leaving the home row. :O
+I can switch between letters and symbols without leaving the home row. 😮

-Keep in mind, this level of customizability combined with the linear columns takes some getting used to.
+Keep in mind, this level of customizability combined with the linear columns is a drastic change.
-Most reviews I read said it took the user a month to recover.
+Most reviews I read said it took the typist a month to recover.
-Before putting my old CoolerMaster into storage, I benchmarked my typing speed at an average of 80 words per minute.
+Therefore, before throwing my old CoolerMaster into storage, I benchmarked my typing speed at an average of 80 words per minute.
 After switching to the Ergodox, my speed plummeted to 35 WPM.
 Ouch.
 I was gonna need some practice.